Free Mortgage Calculator with PMI, Taxes & Insurance

 • Improve your credit score.
 Moving from 680 to 740 can reduce your rate by 0.25-0.5%, saving thousands over the loan life.

 • Put down more.
 A larger down payment reduces your LTV and can unlock better rate tiers.
+Use our down payment calculator to see how different amounts affect your PMI and monthly payment.

 • Shop multiple lenders.
 Getting quotes from at least 3-5 lenders (banks, credit unions, mortgage brokers) routinely saves $1,500-$3,000 over the life of a loan.